21 Steps To Make Being A Stay At Home Mom Or Dad Work Financially

 13. Consider part time work or work at home.

 Not every family will be able to get by on a single income.
 My husband and I don’t.
-I earn pretty good money working at home – enough that it isn’t worthwhile for me to look for an outside the home job even when all the kids go to school.
+I earn pretty good money working at home – enough that it isn’t worthwhile for me to look for an outside the home job even though my kids are all school age and well able to handle most things without me.

 14. Consider furthering your education.